-UL really encourages volunteering and offers a President's Volunteer Award to students who excel in their volunteer position (study abroad students are eligible for this award, too!).
+UL strongly encourages study abroad students to volunteer in the community.
 There are many opportunities to get involved that enrich your study abroad experience, and can enrich your resume, including getting involved in research projects and tutoring in local schools.
 This is a great way to experience more about the Irish culture and way of life by interacting with Irish people from all ages!